CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 {{%notice note%}}

 Not all security measures are created equal; many can ruin a user experience without adding a significant amount of security.
-First, focus on security measures with the greatest benefits and the fewest drawbacks.
-Later, expand to include other security mitigations as your comfort level increases.
+Cumulus Networks recommends that you focus on security measures with the greatest benefits and the fewest drawbacks.
+Then, expand to include other security mitigations as your comfort level increases.

 {{%/notice%}}